 If you want to explore tests for other conditions, at your own pace, Psychology-Tools.com provides many additional options.

-Online, Face-to-Face & Outdoor Counselling services are provided by me, Kesley Cage, an Autism-Affirming Therapist accredited by the Autism Wellbeing Project, and trained in Acceptance and Commitment Therapy adapted for ADHD, as well as various other therapeutic modalities.
-My private practice is registered with professional ethical bodies accredited by the UK Government's Professional Standards Authority for Health & Social Care.
-I adhere to good practice guidelines set by the National Autism Society and follow recommendations of Lived Experience neurodiversity advocates.
+Online, Face-to-Face & Outdoor Counselling services are provided by me, Kesley Cage, an Autism-Affirming Therapist accredited by the Autism Wellbeing Project, and trained in Acceptance and Commitment Therapy adapted for ADHD, as well as various integrative therapeutic modalities.
 My counselling style is warm, friendly and conversational.
-I have a person-centred, psycho-spiritual approach, am an AuDHDer myself, and have developed practice-based research with many neurodiverse clients since 2017.
+I am an AuDHDer myself, and have developed practice-based research with many neurodiverse clients since 2017.